Program Details

 Housing & Meals

-You will live in single rooms with shared kitchen facilities in on-campus residence halls.
+Live in single rooms with shared kitchen facilities in on-campus residence halls.
 Choose between a standard room (single room with a sink) or an en-suite room (single room with private bath).
-You will share a floor with six to ten other British and international students.
+You will share a floor with 6–10 other British and international students.
 There is no meal plan; you will generally prepare meals in the residence halls or eat at local restaurants.
 There is a difference in cost between standard and en-suite housing; refer to the budget estimate and Queen Mary's Accommodations page for further details.

 Excursions

-Queen Mary has an active social life, and visiting students are encouraged to further integrate into campus life joining one of several student clubs and organizations.
+Queen Mary has an active social life, and you are encouraged to further integrate into campus life joining one of several student clubs and organizations.
 Queen Mary's student union is ranked one of the best in London, and the International Office provides several optional excursions specifically for visiting students.

 Learning Outcomes

-Students studying at Queen Mary University of London will:
+Studying at Queen Mary University of London will help you:

-• augment their cross-cultural understanding through interaction with British and international students and community members;
+- augment your cross-cultural understanding through interaction with British and international students and community members;

-• become more effective at navigating differences by spending four to ten months of full integration in a foreign academic, cultural, and political climate;
+- become more effective at navigating differences by spending 4–10 months of full integration in a foreign academic, cultural, and political climate;

 Faculty & Staff

-Faculty are well known for teaching excellence and student concern.
+Faculty are well known for teaching excellence and addressing any student concerns.
 Most are experts in their field and many have international experience.
-Queen Mary became a member of the UK's prestigious Russell Group – reserved for only the top British universities – in 2012.
+Queen Mary became a member of the UK's prestigious Russell Group—reserved for only the top British universities—in 2012.

 Program Structure